 But building an informed electorate is no easy feat.
 It requires teaching the tenets of citizenship to the next generation so they understand global issues and are motivated to find solutions.

 The Importance of Citizenship Education

 Schools play a critical role in educating students, not only about the formal curriculum but about life.
 One of the most fundamental roles of school in our society is to teach and socialize young people on how to be active members of our democratic society.
 High schools should prepare students for the future through traditional academics and workforce development, so they can achieve their dreams and become engaged citizens.
 This is the goal of citizenship education.

 Citizenship education brings education’s institutional function of creating an informed electorate to the forefront in an interdisciplinary and holistic way.
 It seeks to cut across all subject areas, integrating many skills and competencies that will benefit students throughout their lives as individuals, community members, citizens, and professionals.
 Citizenship education can transform society; more thoughtful and engaged citizens lead to a stronger and more just society.

 Being a compassionate and engaged citizen has always been important.
-But now, with our increasingly interconnected world which faces complex global problems, effective citizenship education is imperative.
-The next generation must be equipped and empowered to face the challenges ahead, on a personal level, at a community level, and on a global scale.
-Students must think critically about the world around them, and make empowered, informed decisions.
+But now, with our increasingly interconnected world facing so many complex global problems, effective citizenship education is imperative.
+The next generation must be equipped and empowered to face the challenges ahead on a personal level, at a community level, and on a global scale.
+Students must think critically about the world around them and make empowered, informed decisions.

 A Systematic Approach to Teach Citizenship Education